 *** SOLD OUT ***

 Thank you to all of our presenters, attendees and volunteers who helped make the 2019 BTO conference a great success.
-Please check back here later this spring for details about the 2020 BTO.
+Please check back here later this summer for details about the 2020 BTO.

 The 2019 conference took place on Saturday, March 9, 2019, at Chesapeake College on Maryland's Eastern Shore in Wye Mills, Md.

 Sponsored by the nonprofit Eastern Shore Writers Association, BTO is dedicated to helping writers improve their craft by providing first-rate educational sessions and inspirational tips across a variety of writing genres.

 Below you will find the schedule for 2019.
 Registration, now closed, was on the event page.